Admin-7/Mr-Robot-techniques/Social-rules.md

 # Why have "social rules"?

 Whether we explicitly acknowledge it or not, all social spaces conform to some set of social norms to some degree or another.
 This is called *culture*.
-The goal isn't to burden everyone with a bunch of bullshit bureaucracy, nor is it give us a stick to bludgeon people with for "being bad."
+The goal isn't to burden everyone with a bunch of bullshit bureaucracy, nor is it to give us a stick to bludgeon people with for "being bad."
 Rather, these rules are designed to help all of us build a fearless community based on mutual support and grounded in neighborly camaraderie.

 If someone says, "hey, you just feigned surprise," or "that's subtly sexist," don't worry.
 Just apologize, reflect for a second, and move on.
 It doesn't mean you're a "bad" person, or even a "bad" anarchist.
 As we said above, these rules are meant to be lightweight.
 We've all done these things before.
 The goal is to do them less in the future, to mitigate their disruptive or hurtful impact when they do happen, and to practice care for one another when—not if—we are feeling bad.
 The goal is *not* to become a pure, sinless creature who will one day deserve for the Gates of Heaven to open for us.